-Matthew Nunes is a composer and euphonist on the rise.
-2017 was a breakout year as he advanced to the Northeast Regional Tuba-Euphonium Conference's Mock Band Audition finals, the Leonard Falcone International Tuba-Euphonium Festival's Euphonium Artist semi-finals, and won the 2017 Montclair State University Concerto Competition with his own Concerto for Euphonium (2015).
-In 2012 he won the University of Central Florida Concerto Aria Competition for Band – earning the distinction of being the first euphonium player to win since his former teacher Dr. Gail Robertson.
+Matthew Nunes (ASCAP) is a euphoniumist and composer on the rise.
+2017 was a breakout year as he advanced to the Leonard Falcone International Tuba-Euphonium Festival's Euphonium Artist semi-finals, and won the Montclair State University Concerto Competition with his own Concerto for Euphonium (2015).
+In 2012 he won the University of Central Florida Concerto/Aria Competition for Band – earning the distinction of being the first euphonium player to win since Dr. Gail Robertson.
+He has played with the Brass Band of Central Florida and has had multiple orchestra opportunities.
 He earned his Master’s in Euphonium Performance at Montclair State University studying with Derek Fenstermacher.
-His former teachers include Dr. Gail Robertson, Dr. Robin Sisk, and Tim Van Dam.
+His performance teachers include Tim Van Dam, Dr. Gail Robertson, Dr. Robin Sisk, Derek Fenstermacher, and Bente Illevold.

-Matthew is a published composer with nine works for various mediums available from Cimarron Music Press as well as Flurry for flute quartet (or ensemble) available through Brixton Publications.
-His Concerto for Euphonium and Wind Band was premiered by Dr. Gail Robertson and the Little Rock Wind Symphony in 2016, while his In League with Extraordinary Women (Concerto for Tuba and Wind Band) was premiered by Dr. Robin Sisk and the University of Florida Symphonic Band in 2019.
-Matthew earned his Bachelor’s Degree in Music Composition from UCF studying with composer Christopher Marshall.
+Matthew is a published composer and arranger with works available from Cimarron Music Press and SheetMusicPlus.com.
+His Concerto for Euphonium and Wind Band was premiered by Dr. Gail Robertson and the Little Rock Wind Symphony in 2016, while his In League with Extraordinary Women (Concerto for Tuba and Wind Band) was premiered by Dr. Robin Sisk and the University of Florida Symphonic Band in 2018.
+In late 2021 he completed his Symphony for Orchestra and Choir, a massive and emotionally intense work.
+Matthew earned his Bachelor’s Degree in Music Composition from UCF studying with Christopher Marshall.

-Theory and research are important to Matthew, and he has been invited to present lectures at the Northeast and Southeast Tuba-Euphonium Conferences in 2020.
-In late 2019 his article Mystery, Necromancy, and the Euphonium was published in Vol. 47, No. 1 of the International Tuba-Euphonium Association Journal.
+Theory and research are important to Matthew, and in late 2019 his article Mystery, Necromancy, and the Euphonium was published in Vol. 47, No. 1 of the International Tuba-Euphonium Association Journal.

 CONTACT ME for questions, comments, and commissions!